 Counselling Psychology is a helping profession devoted to preventing, remediating and ameliorating emotional, cognitive, behavioural, and interpersonal difficulties as well as enhancing human potential and quality of life.
 These aims are achieved through the integration of science with practice and the development of awareness and skills to work with diverse populations from individual, social and organizational perspectives.

-The thesis-based Counselling Psychology program is designed to train competent practitioners who possess the necessary professional and research abilities to enable them to adapt to and inform the changing and diversifying roles of a psychologist.
-The program is based on the scientist-practitioner model of professional practice and is intended to prepare students to undertake Ph.D. studies.
+The Thesis-Based Counselling Psychology program is intended to train competent practitioners who have solid professional and research abilities that enable them to adapt to the changing and diversifying roles of a psychologist.
+The program is based on the scientist-practitioner model of professional practice.
+It is designed to provide students with the knowledge, skills and judgment necessary to function effectively as a psychologist in a variety of settings and to undertake Ph.D. studies.

 In order to be considered for admission into the Master’s Program in Counselling Psychology applicants must:

 - have obtained a four-year baccalaureate degree in psychology or education, or its equivalent, offered by a recognized degree-granting institution of higher education in Canada, a regionally accredited institution of higher education in the United States, or a University in another country acceptable to the Faculty of Graduate Studies and Research.

 - have successfully completed at least 21 credits of undergraduate coursework in psychology (or educational psychology), including at least 3 credits of senior undergraduate coursework in each of the following areas:

 • Biological bases of behaviour (e.g., physiological psychology, comparative psychology, neuropsychology, psychopharmacology)